nickbrandt/gitlab-ui/src/components/base/path/path.md

 Once an item has been selected the `selected` event will be emitted.
 The emitted event will include the entire object at the selected index.

+#### Customization

+Additional attributes can be configured via the `items` object.
+Currently support for `metric` and `icon` are provided.
+Please see the individual examples for further information on these.

 ### Additional information

 This component supports various themes and is mobile responsive.